 This article does not list every show from the decade, and I am sure you will think of more.
 If so, please feel free to leave a comment and share your memories.

-- The show would be nominated for eight Emmy Awards (winning seven of them) and Julie was nominated for a Golden Globe Award in the category of Best Actress – Television Series Musical or Comedy.
-She lost to Jean Stapleton for her role in All in the Family.
+Even though it wasn't a ratings winner, it was nominated for eight Emmy Awards (winning seven of them) and Andrews was nominated for a Golden Globe in the category of Best Actress-Television Series Musical or Comedy.
+(She lost to Jean Stapleton for her work in All in the Family).

-- Julie did do five more specials for ABC that were produced in England between the years 1973 and 1975.
+Andrews would remain on good terms with ABC and go on to do five more specials for the network that were produced in England between 1973 and 1975.

-- The show lampooned other variety show formats.
-It did send-ups of the silent movies of the 20s, vaudeville of the 30s, rock groups of the 50s, and television movies.
+It actually stated out as a one time special but the ratings were good enough to prompt ABC to turn it into a series.
+The show lampooned other variety show formats and did send-ups of the silent movies of the 20's, vaudeville of the'30s, rock groups of the 50s and more.

 The Brady Bunch Hour

-- The setting was now different.
-The Bradys now lived in a nice beach house.
-Mike Brady had given up his job as an architect and the family was now starring in a variety show.
-So, I guess it was a variety series about starring in a variety series?
+The plot of the show had the Brady's living in a nice beach house in California as dad, Mike had given up his job as an architect.
+The family was now staring in a variety show, so I guess it was a variety show about staring in a variety show.

 The Glen Campbell Goodtime Hour